vtrevino/ogmapper/README.md

         ogmapper map -s x4s -t 8 -p 1 -i chm13v2-XXX-BW.ogi -o og.sam -2 U0a_R1.fq.gz U0a_R2.fq.gz

 Most parameters are self explained in the default output (without arguments).
 See the section ogMapper options (above).
-The schedule option (-s) specifies the order of the functions used to attempt mapping each read.
-In ogMapper, the algorithm for mapping runs a list of mapping functions until one of them maps the reads properly.
-There are many mapping functions.
+See also the Mapping Functions sections for details in the -s argument.

 ## Processing RNA reads (for counts)
 ### Index Generation for RNA